Go to main content

 AIM-T guideline

 This guideline presents the main principles driving the AIM-T, and provides detailed information on the 12 activities, the scoring system and necessary equipment - It helps professionals and leads them in using the AIM-T tool.
-Available in English and French, soon in Arabic.
+Available in English, French and Arabic.

 Pockets Cards Pockets Cards Pockets Cards Pockets Cards